-How to get that burnt smell out of your microwave
+How to get the burnt smell out of your microwave

 Who hasn’t burnt a bag of popcorn in the microwave?
 Accidents like this happen, but that burnt smell can linger in your microwave.
 Holzer recommends using the vinegar and baking soda spray previously mentioned to clean it out, but also adding a few drops of peppermint into the solution.

-If you’re not a fan of peppermint or don’t have baking soda at home, Carpenter says washing the inside of your microwave with hot water and a small amount of vinegar can get that burnt smell out of the microwave.
+If you’re not a fan of peppermint or don’t have baking soda at home, Justin Carpenter, owner of Modern Maids, says washing the inside of your microwave with hot water and a small amount of vinegar can get that burnt smell out of the microwave.
 Either way, your nostrils will thank you.

 How to get stuck-on food out of your microwave